Table of Contents Contents

 Can Day Traders Incorporate?

-In short, yes you can incorporate as a day trader.
+In short, you can incorporate it as a day trader.
 However, it may not be as beneficial to you as it is for other businesses.
-It can be cheaper from a tax perspective but the paperwork involved with day trading can be a lot more complex.
+It can be cheaper from a tax perspective, but the paperwork involved in day trading can be a lot more complex.
 It would be best to speak with a tax professional to see what the best option is for you.